 On February 5, 2020, the Madang Provincial government and 13 landowner plaintiffs sued RNML, the Joint Venture Manager, for alleged breach of various environmental laws and commitment of public and private nuisance and negligence by continuously dumping tailings and waste into the Astrolabe and Basamuk Bays.
 On March 23, 2020, RNML filed its defence.
-On September 8, 2020, the plaintiffs had then filed a Notice of Motions intending to stop the normal operation of the Ramu project.
+On September 8, 2020, the plaintiffs had then filed a Notice of Motion intending to stop the normal operation of the Ramu project.
 Subsequently, the Joint Venture Manager filed 51 affidavits to defend and a motion seeking to transfer the case to a commercial court.
-In October 2020, the State of Papua New Guinea through the Conservation and Environment Protection Authority (CEPA) also filed an application to be a second defendant in this case delivering support to the Ramu project.
+In October 2020, the State of Papua New Guinea through the Conservation and Environment Protection Authority (CEPA) filed an application to be added as a second defendant to support the Ramu project.
 This application was granted by the court.
-As of the date of signing these financial statements, the case is still in the pre-trial stage.
-The onus is on the plaintiffs to prosecute the case, but they have not showed any intention to do so in the period ended January 31, 2023.
+As of the date of these financial statements, the case remains in the pre-trial stage and the plaintiffs have taken no steps to advance their claim as of January 31, 2024.
 Management is confident about successfully defending the case and does not have the intention to settle the case out of court.
-However, management is unable to reliably estimate the possible compensation amount until the case is closed.
+However, management is unable to reliably estimate the possible compensation amount until the claim is resolved.

-No provisions were recognized in the consolidated financial statements in relation to these two matters.
+No provisions were recognized in the financial statements in relation to these two matters.